kschan0214/sepia/README.md

 ## Installation
 --------------------------------------------------

-To use `qsm_hub`, just add the directory containing qsm_hub.m into your MATLAB PATH
+To use **QSM Hub**, just add the directory containing qsm_hub.m into your MATLAB PATH

 This can be done by:
 'Set Path' -> 'Add Folder' -> /your/qsm_hub/directory/ -> 'Save'